...

 • Higher treatment post-program abstinence rates.

-• Well-suited for managed care setting.
+• Well-suited for a managed care setting.

 • Designed as a brief intervention.